mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 You can expand this section to get familiar with the mathematical foundations of this article.
 Here we're going to cover:

 - Graphs, trees, weighted graphs, and connected components
-- Probability and Markov chains
+- Probabilities and Markov chains

 <div style="cursor: pointer; color: #5694f1;" id="expand">Expand &#9658;</div>
 <div style="cursor: pointer; display: none; color: #5694f1;" id="collapse">Collapse &#9660;</div>